THE END OF AN ERA… KINDA

 I’ve kept up with Colin and Greg’s YouTube content, and their works on IGN, in the time since, and while I was initially nervous about the direction the channel was headed in when The GameOverGreggy Show took off and the eventual Kinda Funny rebrand came along, I’ve learned to love the new.
 I can’t recommend enough that you go and listen to some of their stories.

 As I indicated above, their inspiration was one of the factors that led to me wanting to get more involved in the world of games, which, in turn, led — eventually… — to this site.
 And without this site, I’d probably still be festering in the pits of despair with only unfinished projects to show for it.
 Instead, I’m starting to enjoy myself again.
-I feel productive.
-I’ve discovered an incredible community of people through Twitter, and have a few that — despite never having met face-to-face — I now consider friends.
+I feel a lot more productive than I did.
+I’ve discovered a excellent community of people through Twitter, and have a few that — despite never having met face-to-face — I now consider friends.